The ghost character of the (4,5)-torus knot and its applications: Ghost characters of a knot

-It is known that the image of $\mathfrak{X}(G)$ under the map $t$
+It is known that the image of $\mathfrak{X}(G)$ under the map

-where we extend the trace function $t_{g}$ to the characters by $t_{g}(\chi_{\rho})=t_{g}(\rho)$, is a closed algebraic set (refer to \cite{Culler-Shalen}).
-That closed algebraic set is called the character variety of $G$ and denoted by $X(G)$.
-The character varieties has been calculated for many cases, however it is hard to determine the defining polynomial of them in general.
+where we extend the trace function by setting $t_{g}(\chi_{\rho})=t_{g}(\rho)$, forms a closed algebraic set in $\C^{n+{n\choose 2}+{n\choose 3}}$.
+This algebraic set is called the character variety of $G$, and denoted by $X(G)$.
+Although the character varieties have been computed for many classes of knots, it remains difficult to determine their defining polynomials in general.

-\subsection{Trace-free slice $S_0(K)$ of the character variety $X(K)$}
+\subsection{Trace-free slice of the character variety}